Can home insurance be cancelled?

 Can I cancel my home insurance policy and get a refund?

-If you cancel your policy within 21 days of it being issued or renewed – the cooling-off period – you’ll receive a full refund of your premium payments (as long as you have not made any claims).
+If you cancel your home and/or contents insurance policy within 21 days of buying or renewing it (the cooling-off period) you’ll receive a full refund of your premium payments (as long as you have not made a claim).

-If you pay your premium annually and cancel after the cooling-off period, you’ll be refunded a pro rata amount, i.e. any unused portion of your premium (minus the cancellation fee, and as long as you have not made any claims).
+If you pay your premium annually and cancel after the cooling-off period, you’ll be refunded a pro rata amount, i.e. any unused portion of your premium (minus the 'early cancellation' fee, and as long as you have not made a claim).

-If you pay your premium in instalments (i.e. fortnightly or monthly) and cancel after the cooling-off period, any payments you have made will not be refunded.
+If you pay your premium in instalments (i.e. fortnightly or monthly) and cancel after the cooling-off period, any payments you've already made won't be refunded (you won't be charged the cancellation fee).

 Can I cancel my home insurance policy after making a claim?